 In August, 2005, CSG applied to the PUC for a significant reduction in its cellular mobile rates for both postpaid and prepaid plans.
 GT&T objected to CSG's application on the grounds that the PUC failed to adhere to its own rules regarding rate making procedures and that CSG proposed predatory (below cost) rates.
 The PUC conducted hearings on the CSG application beginning in September 2005, and recently the PUC ruled, in response to a request by GT&T, that GT&T should be permitted to review documentation submitted by CSG to the PUC in support of its application.
-Although the PUC did not sustain GT&T's substantive objection based on predatory pricing concerns, the PUC did not approve the CSG application.
+Although the PUC did not sustain GT&T's substantive objection based on predatory pricing concerns, the PUC did not approve the CSG application based on the PUC's determination that CSG did not submit adequate information in support of the application.
 If CSG successfully supports its application for a reduction in rates, it will be able to price its service substantially below GT&T's current rates.
 Although GT&T may be permitted to match CSG's rates, if CSG reductions of rates may have a material adverse effect on GT&T's financial condition or results of operations.